Unlocking the Secrets to a Longer, Stronger Life

 Animal studies suggest lower protein intake leads to longer life, but in humans, lower protein intake is linked to increased frailty.

-We’ll also discuss the importance of strength training and how it can reduce the risk of by 70%.
+We’ll also discuss the importance of strength training and how it can reduce the risk of dementia by 70%.

 So, join us on this journey to discover the keys to a longer, stronger you.